yorkrj/A-menagerie-of-AL/README.md

 ### Areas for exploration and experimentation
 - Various methods for displaying the grid from a UI/UX perspective
-- Various data structure represenations of the generational grid (2 dimensional array, Dictionary, etc.)
+- Various data structure represenations of the grid (2 dimensional array, Dictionary, etc.)
-- Opimization techniques (rule check algorithms, parallel proccessing, etc.)
+- Optimization techniques (rule check algorithms, parallel proccessing, etc.)
 - Benchmarking of differning implementations
 - Detection of still lifes and repeating patterns
+- Grapple with the realities of finite computer resources (simulate a flat board of finite size vs. one that wraps around on itself.)
-- Explore different rule sets that stray from Conway's original game.
+- Explore different rule sets that stray from Conway's original game